baruchel/vim-notebook/README.md

 This is the default setting:

-    let g:notebook_cmd = '/bin/sh'
+    let g:notebook_cmd = '/bin/sh 2>&1'
     let g:notebook_stop = 'exit'
     let g:notebook_send = 'echo NOTEBOOK-VIM-INTERNAL-KEY'
     let g:notebook_detect = 'NOTEBOOK-VIM-INTERNAL-KEY'
     let g:notebook_send0 = ''

 The first line is the command to be used for starting the interpreter.
+In order to catch error messages as well we added `2>&1` to the command.
 The second line is the command to be sent to the interpreter for leaving.
 The third line is a command for the interpreter making it print some arbitrary and complicated string.
 The fourth line is the _exact_ string printed by the